microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   11. Open the Pin Grid View.
 RF3 is used for the Bootloader Indication pin (output), RB4 is the Bootloader Entry pin (input), Tx and Rx are on RF0 and RF1.
 Select the Pin Module from the project resources, System option.
 Pins are configured to digital by deselecting the analog check box option for all the pins used.
 Start high is enabled for BL_INDICATOR (RF3) pin.
   ![Pin Settings for PIC18F57Q43 Bootloader](Images/Pin_Settings.png)

-  12. Press 'Generate Button' to generate the project code.
+  12. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.
   ![Generate Code](Images/Generate_Code.png)

   13. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "PIC18F57Q43 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 version under compiler toolchain.